Disturbance Observer-based Robust Control Barrier Functions: Introduction

+Disturbance observer (DOB) is a special class of unknown input observers.
+DOBs estimate the internal and external disturbances by using identified dynamics and measurable states of plants, and have been widely employed in applications such as robotics, automotive, and power electronics \cite{mohammadi2017nonlinear,sariyildiz2019disturbance,chen2015disturbance}.
+In contrast to other worst-cased-based robust control schemes, the DOB-based methods aim to attenuate the influence of disturbances by compensating for the disturbances and achieve a better tradeoff between robustness and performance.
+The majority of existing DOB-based control schemes focus on systems whose disturbance relative degree is higher than or equal to the input relative degree \cite{yang2013static}; however, systems with a lower disturbance relative degree are ubiquitous (such as the missile system \cite{yang2013static}, the flexible joint manipulator \cite{ginoya2013sliding}, and the PWM-based DC–DC buck power converter system \cite{wang2015extended}), and various results were recently proposed to design DOBs for such systems.

-This paper aims to develop a safe control design framework that integrates the DOB and the CBF.
-As shown in Fig. \ref{fig0}(a), a DOB is introduced to generate an estimate of the disturbances, which is used by the CBF-based safety filter to compensate for the disturbances, such that the safe control performance and the system robustness can be significantly improved.
-The proposed control design approach has several advantages over existing ones.
-As shown in Fig. \ref{fig0}(b), the resulting safe set $\C'$ can be made arbitrarily close to the original safe set by tuning design parameters appropriately.
-Compared with \cite{dacs2022robust}, a much milder assumption (i.e. Assumption \ref{assumption1}) is needed and the CBF constraint does not rely on the bound of the disturbance estimation error.
-Moreover, the proposed method can provide a robust safety guarantee even if the bound of the derivative of disturbances is unavailable (see Remark \ref{remark6}).
+This paper develops a safe control design method that integrates the DOB and the CBF for systems with external disturbances.
+As shown in Fig. \ref{fig0}(a), a DOB is introduced to generate an estimate of the disturbance, which is used by the CBF-based safety filter to compensate for the disturbance.
+By solving a convex quadratic program (QP) online, a safe control law is obtained that can achieve a better tradeoff between safety and performance.
+Specifically, this paper first presents a DOB-CBF-QP-based safe control design method for systems whose input relative degree is not higher than the disturbance relative degree.
+Compared with existing results, the proposed approach relies on milder assumptions and can provide a robust safety guarantee even if the bound of the disturbances is not exactly known.
+This paper also establishes two DOB-CBF-QP-based approaches for a class of systems whose input relative degree is lower than the disturbance relative degree, by using the recursive CBF design and the extended DOB techniques, respectively.
+To the best of our knowledge, this is the first safe control design result for such class of systems.

 The remainder of this paper is organized as follows.
-In Section \ref{sec:preliminary}, preliminaries about CBFs are introduced and the problem formulation is provided; in Section \ref{sec:mainresult}, a DOB-CBF-QP-based safe control design framework is proposed and its application to Euler-Lagrange systems is discussed; in Section \ref{sec:simulation}, numerical simulation results are presented to validate the proposed method; and finally, the conclusion is drawn in Section \ref{sec:conclusion}.
+In Section \ref{sec:preliminary}, preliminaries about CBFs and DOBs are introduced, and the problem formulation is provided; in Section \ref{sec:main}, the main results of this paper are presented; in Section \ref{sec:simulation}, numerical simulation results are provided to validate the proposed methods; and finally, the conclusion is drawn in Section \ref{sec:conclusion}.